cloudmanic/golang-import.novaextension/README.md

 ## Please Support

 Love this extension?
 Please show your support by tweeting nice things to [@spicermatthews](https://twitter.com/spicermatthews).
-If you have a feature request, or bug to report please submit a Github issue here.
+If you have a feature request, or bug to report please submit a [Github issue](https://github.com/cloudmanic/golang-import.novaextension/issues).
+Pull requests welcome.